CountyEthics

 Crag Considerations

-• Seepage from the moorland plateau above the edge can persist for days after rain, keeping the top of the crag and crack lines wet even when the face appears dry.
+• Seepage and drainage from the moorland above can persist for days after rain stops, keeping the base of problems wet even when upper sections appear dry.

 Reasoning